rantahar/Lattice-Field-Theory/source/index.rst

 While there are more efficient algorithms for each SU(N) group, this is a general method and sufficient for our purposes.

+During a simulation floating point errors will cause the gauge field to drift outside the SU(N) group.
+In a long run this needs to be corrected for.
+The usual method is to change one of the columns and the rows to make sure that the new matrix is Hermitean and has determinant :math:`1`.

 Observables